Particle.news

 Overview

-• Across species, sperm stored inside females tended to fare better because specialized storage organs supply antioxidants and nourishing fluids.
+• In many species, sperm stored inside females stayed healthier for longer, likely due to specialized storage organs that bathe sperm in antioxidant and nutrient-rich fluids.